hylandtechoutreach/ucs/HtmlIntro2/AboutMeCodeAlong.md

     1. Set the `src` of the image to `animals/` plus the image name, all in quotes

 ### Using a New Picture
-If none of the pictures in the `animals` folder will work, it is also possible to add another picture!
+If none of the built-in animals will work, it is also possible to add another picture!

 1. Open a new tab, but make sure to keep the Glitch project open too
 1. In the new tab, go to [google images](https://images.google.com/)